 Individual Development Plans

-Beginning your postdoc with an IDP will allow you to take advantage of professional development opportunities at Northwestern that will help you reach your individual goals.
-Data collected as part of the 2005 Sigma Xi survey of postdoctoral scholars in the United States underscores the value of deliberate career planning during your postdoctoral training.
-According to the survey, postdocs who began their appointment with a written IDP developed in collaboration with their advisers were 23% more likely to submit papers to peer-reviewed journals, published first-authored papers at a 30% higher rate, submitted grant proposals at a 25% higher rate, and reported higher satisfaction with their advisers and their appointments.
+Data collected as part of the 2005 Sigma Xi survey of postdoctoral scholars in the United States underscores the benefits of deliberate career planning during postdoctoral training.
+According to the survey, postdocs who began their appointments with a written IDP developed in collaboration with their mentors were 23% more likely to submit papers to peer-reviewed journals, published first-authored papers at a 30% higher rate, submitted grant proposals at a 25% higher rate, and reported higher satisfaction with their mentors and their appointments.

 Many departments and programs at Northwestern have created IDP templates that can be used by postdoctoral trainees.
 A few are highlighted below: